Questions? Contact Rabbi Eric!

-The Tikkun Olam Fellowship for Service, Justice, & Learning is a paid, year-long opportunity for Hopkins students to perform community service, reflect on that service, and learn about Jewish views on social justice causes.
+The Tikkun Olam Fellowship for Service, Justice, & Learning is a paid opportunity for Hopkins students to perform community service, reflect on that service, and learn about Jewish views on social justice causes.

 And because your time is valuable, you’ll earn a $180 stipend each semester!

 - Why are you starting this new fellowship?
 What do you hope to accomplish?

 - What is Tikkun Olam, anyway?

 - What does the program entail?
 What are the requirements?